puppetlabs/puppetlabs-concat/README.md

 ##### `ensure`

+Data type: String.

 Specifies whether the destination file should exist.
 Setting to 'absent' tells Puppet to delete the destination file if it exists, and negates the effect of any other parameters.
 Valid options: 'present' and 'absent'.

 Default value: 'present'.

 ##### `ensure_newline`

+Data type: Boolean.

 Specifies whether to add a line break at the end of each fragment that doesn't already end in one.
 Valid options: 'true' and 'false'.

 Default value: 'false'.

-##### `force`

-Deprecated as of concat v2.0.0.
-Has no effect.

 ##### `group`

+Optional.

+Data type: String, Integer.

 Specifies a permissions group for the destination file.
 Valid options: a string containing a group name.

-Default value: undefined.
+Default value: `undef`.

 ##### `mode`

+Data type: String.

 Specifies the permissions mode of the destination file.
 Valid options: a string containing a permission mode value in octal notation.

 Default value: '0644'.

 ##### `order`

+Data type: String.

 Specifies a method for sorting your fragments by name within the destination file.
 Valid options: 'alpha' (e.g., '1, 10, 2') or 'numeric' (e.g., '1, 2, 10').

+You can override this setting for individual fragments by adjusting the `order` parameter in their `concat::fragment` declarations.

 Default value: 'alpha'.

-You can override this setting for individual fragments by adjusting the `order` parameter in their `concat::fragment` declarations.

 ##### `owner`

+Optional.

+Data type: String, Integer.

 Specifies the owner of the destination file.
 Valid options: a string containing a username.

-Default value: undefined.
+Default value: `undef`.

 ##### `path`

+Data type: Stdlib::AbsolutePath.

 Specifies a destination file for the combined fragments.
 Valid options: a string containing an absolute path.

-Default value: the title of your declared resource.
+Default value: `namevar`

 ##### `replace`

+Data type: Boolean.

 Specifies whether to overwrite the destination file if it already exists.
 Valid options: 'true' and 'false'.

 Default value: 'true'.

 ##### `show_diff`

+Data type: Boolean.

 Specifies whether to set the show_diff parameter for the file resource.
 Useful for hiding secrets stored in hiera from insecure reporting methods.
 Valid options: 'true'.

+Default value: 'true'.

 ##### `validate_cmd`

+Optional.

+Data type: String.

 Specifies a validation command to apply to the destination file.
 Requires Puppet version 3.5 or newer.
 Valid options: a string to be passed to a file resource.

-Default value: undefined.
+Default value: `undef`.

 ##### `warn`

+Data type: Boolean, String.

 Specifies whether to add a header message at the top of the destination file.
 Valid options: the booleans 'true' and 'false', or a string to serve as the header.

+If you set 'warn' to 'true', `concat` adds the following line with an `order` of `0`:

 Default value: 'false'.

-If you set 'warn' to 'true', `concat` adds the following line with an `order` of `0`:

 ~~~
 # This file is managed by Puppet.
 DO NOT EDIT.